-With four children in the house it’s safe to say that we need to vacuum our house regularly, if it isn’t the fluff off their socks sticking to the carpets, it’s the food that they have been told 1000 times NOT to take out of the kitchen or little bits of paper, sequins and beads they are dropping around the house from their various crafts projects.
-A family home can get pretty messy very quickly if you don’t keep on top of these things and we have learnt the hard way that some vacuum cleaners just can’t cut the mustard!
+With four children in the house, it’s safe to say that we need to vacuum our house regularly; if it isn’t the fluff off their socks sticking to the carpets, it’s the food that they have been told 1000 times NOT to take out of the kitchen or little bits of paper, sequins and beads they are dropping around the house from their various crafts projects.
+A family home can get pretty messy quickly if you don’t keep on top of these things.
+That is why you’d want almost every available device in the market to keep the place clean and healthful.
+While my Rabbit Air A2 (see review on CoolAndPortable.com) is scheduled for the next time, I have to stress it keeps my place smelling fresh and clean despite the mess.
+So regarding the floor mess, we have learnt the hard way that some vacuum cleaners just can’t cut the mustard!

 This is most definitely NOT the case with the Vax Air Cordless.
-I have been a fan of Cordless Vacuum Cleaners since we moved into our new build house only to find that we do not possess a power point on the upstairs landing.
-Yes of course we could have one put in but that costs money and creates more mess so we have learned to live without one and Cordless Vacuum Cleaners have made all the difference to upstairs cleaning.
+I have been a fan of Cordless Vacuum Cleaners since we moved into our new build house, only to find that we do not possess an electric socket on the upstairs landing.
+Yes, of course, we could have one put in, but that costs money and creates more mess, so we have learned to live without one and Cordless Vacuum Cleaners have made all the difference to upstairs cleaning.

 What’s in the box?

-Opening the box I found there was very little ‘building’ to do, the Vax Air Cordless merely needed slotting together and it was ready to go in less than 10 minutes.
-One thing which really impressed me was that it comes complete with two Lithium rechargeable batteries so whilst one is charging, the other can be in use to minimise of time wasted.
-The Vax Air Cordless also came with three nozzles in the box; a Multi-purpose tool to assist cleaning stairs and large textile areas (mattresses and upholstery), a crevice tool and a flexi dusting brush.
+Opening the box, I found there was very little ‘building’ to do; the Vax Air Cordless merely needed slotting together, and it was ready to go in less than 10 minutes.
+One thing that really impressed me was that it comes complete with two Lithium rechargeable batteries, so whilst one is charging, the other can minimise time wasted.
+The Vax Air Cordless also came with three nozzles in the box; a Multi-purpose tool to assist cleaning stairs and large textile areas (mattresses and upholstery), a crevice tool and a Flexi dusting brush.

 Lithium Rechargeable Batteries